alphagov/cyber-security-cloudwatch-config/concourse/heartbeat/README.md

 concourse.
 It was developed as a test of a standard way of reporting health events from other concourse pipelines.

-It runs once an hour to check that our concourse workers are up and correctly responding to non-zero exit statuses.
+It runs once a day to check that our concourse workers are up and correctly responding to non-zero exit statuses.

 It's also there as an example of how to add the health monitoring